lilla-nemeth/lost-and-found/README.md

 Lost and Found is an application made for missing and found pets.
 Users with accounts are also allowed to create pet profiles and perform other tasks.

 🛠 Created with PERN stack, JavaScript, TypeScript, Sequelize, Mapbox and custom UI.
-Unit tests made with Jest (in progress).
+Unit tests made with Jest.

 ![Registration](https://raw.githubusercontent.com/lilla-nemeth/lost-and-found/main/client/src/assets/images/screenshots/app_screenshot_00.png)